Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Fine-tuning-free guidance in diffusion models

 Here, $f$ is a user-defined differentiable function that encodes task-specific properties of the material system, such as the volume per atom, atom coordination number, bond distance, or other relevant structural or chemical descriptors.
 This differentiability ensures that the gradient $\nabla_{z_t}\ell$ in the guidance update can be computed effectively.

-Unfortunately, the~\cite{bansal2023universal} approach alone did not give reasonable results in the tests.
-Therefore, the authors performed a second guidance, the {\bf Backward Universal Guidance}, in order to strengthen the constraint:
+However, as detailed in~\cite{bansal2023universal}, the Forward Universal Guidance alone does not give reasonable empirical results.
+Therefore, the {\bf Backward Universal Guidance} was introduced, in order to strengthen the constraint:

-Equation~\ref{eq:backward} is similar to the training-free guidance \cite{training-free-guidance}.
-Indeed, it can be seen as a minimization problem of $\hat{z}_{0|t}$ as the initial state in the clean sample space, where $\Delta$ is the variable on which the optimization is performed and represents a small perturbation on the material in:
+Eq.~(\ref{eq:backward}) is similar to the training-free guidance \cite{training-free-guidance}.
+We optimize an arbitrary small perturbation $\Delta$ on the material that best enforces $C$:

-In this perspective, one step of Backward Universal Guidance \eqref{eq:backward} is equivalent to perform one step of gradient descent with a constant step size equal to $1$ in the optimization problem (starting from $\Delta = 0$).
+In this perspective, one step of Backward Universal Guidance, shown as eq.~\eqref{eq:backward} is equivalent to performing one step of gradient descent with a constant step size equal to $1$ in the above mentioned optimization problem (starting from $\Delta = 0$).

+Although in the original version of the classifier-free guidance~\cite{bansal2023universal}, only the Variance Preserving (VP) case was considered, here we would like to take the best from two worlds and integrate both, VP and Variance Exploding (VE), so that we consider the general case.

 Finally, the last ingredient of the Universal Guidance framework is the {\bf self-recurrence} loop.
 This loop consists of re-noising the sample according to the forward corruption process right after the denoising step.
 This is repeated $k$ times.
 The final estimation of $z_{t-1}$ is then chosen to continue the diffusion process.
-This allows a better exploration of the manifold of noisy samples at timestep $t$.
-All these elements result in the {\bf Universal Guidance algorithm} drafted as Algorithm~\ref{alg}, which is based on the methods introduced in~\cite{training-free-guidance} and \cite{bansal2023universal}.
+This allows a better exploration of the manifold of noisy samples at time $t$.
+All these elements result in the {\bf Universal Guidance algorithm} drafted as Algorithm~\ref{alg}, which is based on the approaches introduced in~\cite{training-free-guidance} and \cite{bansal2023universal}.
 The coefficients $g_s,k_s$ in Algorithm~\ref{alg} are {\it guidance strengths} that allow for more flexibility in the guidance.
 Their utility is detailed in Section~\ref{a:guid-str}.